williamslab/ped-sim/README.md

 an explicit listing in the def file.

 For generation 1, multiple branches are allowed, and all such branches contain only founder individuals.
-For all other generations, if the `branch_parents` field (described below) is empty, the parents of each branch are as follows:
+For all other generations, if the `branch_specifications` field (described below) is empty, the parents of each branch are as follows:

 * If the number of branches is *an integer multiple* n *times the number of branches in the previous generation*, individuals in branch *i* in the previous